cdec/cdec.github.com/guide/grammar_extraction.md

 ---
 layout: documentation
-title: Grammar extraction
+title: SCFG Grammar extraction
 ---
-Grammar extraction (also called grammar induction, grammar learning, and phrase table extraction), is the process of building a [translation grammar](/concepts/scfgs.html), usually from a [word-aligned](/concepts/alignment.html) parallel corpus.
+SCFG grammar extraction (also called grammar induction, grammar learning, rule learning, and phrase table extraction), is the process of building a [SCFG translation grammar](/concepts/scfgs.html), usually from a [word-aligned](/concepts/alignment.html) parallel corpus.
+Note: there are many types of translation models with different formal characteristics; these instructions describe how to extract a "Hiero" grammar (an SCFG with a single nonterminal category).

-Broadly, grammar extraction procedures can be characterized as *offline* or *online* (this glosses over some details, but the distinction is worth understanding). `cdec` includes an online grammar extractor originally developed by [Adam Lopez](http://www.cs.jhu.edu/~alopez/).
+The `cdec` distribution includes an online grammar extractor originally developed by [Adam Lopez](http://www.cs.jhu.edu/~alopez/) that is based on [suffix arrays](http://en.wikipedia.org/wiki/Suffix_array) for rapidly looking up patterns in a parallel corpus.

- * *Offline grammar extraction* is the practice of creating a single, very large grammar from the training data that consists of all possible rules licensed by the parallel corpus.
- * *Online grammar extraction* is the practice of creating a grammar for a single sentence or document on demand; these grammars may be substantially smaller since they do not need to contain translations for words that do not occur in the input.
-Online grammar extraction usually requires representing the parallel corpus in a form that can be searched rapidly, such as a [suffix array](http://en.wikipedia.org/wiki/Suffix_array).

-## Per-sentence grammars
+## Per-sentence translation grammars

 Since `cdec` does not support an on-disk representation for fast access to grammars that are too large to fit into memory, it is strongly recommended that you use [per-sentence grammars](psgs.html) in translation.
 PSGs are filtered from larger grammars so as to only contain rules to match a single sentence.
-Although these must be created for each sentence that is to be translated, they are small enough to be loadable very quickly from the [human-readable grammar format](/documentation/grammar-format.html).
+Although these must be created for each sentence that is to be translated, they are small enough to be loadable very quickly from the [human-readable grammar format](grammar-format.html).

-## Online grammar extraction
+## Online translation grammar extraction

 Per-sentence grammars can be created directly using the tools in the `cdec.sa` Python package.